21 Guns (song)

 "21 Guns" is a song by American rock band Green Day.
 It was released as the second single from their eighth studio album, 21st Century Breakdown (2009), and serves as the sixteenth track from the album.
-The single was released through Reprise Records on May 25, 2009 as a digital download and July 14, 2009 as a CD single.
+The single was released through Reprise Records on May 26, 2009, on radio and digital download and July 14, 2009, as a CD single.